getcloudless/getcloudless.com/_posts/2018-10-03-cloudless-on-cloudless.markdown

 doing anything fancy here, just following the [Vault Installation Documentation](https://www.vaultproject.io/intro/getting-started/install.html).

 First, we need to download Vault.
-These steps also include verifification of the package signature.
+These steps also include verification of the package signature.
 See [here](https://www.hashicorp.com/security.html) for documentation on how to do this and how to find Hashicorp's keys.

 ```shell